Here I

 I welcome feedback and suggestions.

 I'm finally in a position to write full-time.
-Four of
+My latest book, One

 my works of fiction are set during the Trojan War --